pyapp-kit/superqt/CONTRIBUTING.md

 ## Testing

 Tests can be run in the current environment with `pytest`.
-Or, to run tests against all supported python & Qt versions, run `tox`.